The Secret About Choices Society Doesn’t Want You to Know

 That may sound like a presumptuous statement, but I don’t think many people know what happiness is.

-Happiness was defined to me by Matthieu Ricard, a French Buddhist monk living in Nepal, biologist, writer, philosopher…and vegan (see, no one is perfect).
+Happiness was defined to me by Matthieu Ricard, a French Buddhist monk living in Nepal, biologist, writer, and philosopher.

 In one of his books, Ricard introduces the conceptualization of happiness by comparing it to pleasure.